July 20, 2015

 What Ever Happened to Solar Power?
 It’s Flying Overhead!

 For a while, it seemed like the phrase "solar power" was in the news everyday.
 It promised to be the fuel alternative of the future, giving low-cost energy to everything from homes to automobiles.
 Fast-forward to today, and we hear about all types of alternative energy ... so what happened to solar energy?
 What is it currently being used for, and what does the future hold for this "free" power supply?

-Solar power has been in use in one form or another since as early as the 7th century, when it was used to create fires.
-From a more practical, modern view, the ability to actually harness solar power and convert it to a useable energy source didn"t occur until the 1960s, after Bell Labs invented the first silicon-based photovoltaic solar cell.
+Solar power has been in use in one form or another since as early as the 7th century when it was used to create fires.
+From a more practical, modern view, the ability to actually harness solar power and convert it to a useable energy source didn't occur until the 1960s after Bell Labs invented the first silicon-based photovoltaic solar cell.
 It would take another decade before these solar cells were commercially viable and began to make their way into the marketplace.

 There are several types of solar panels.
-At its core, a solar panel"s job is to take in sunlight and transform it into some form of useable energy.
+At its core, a solar panel"s job is to take in sunlight and transform it into some form of usable energy.
 In the case of solar thermal panels, the sunlight is used for heating water for cleaning purposes and to warm water.
 Solar photovoltaic panels, also known as PV panels, take energy from the sun and convert it into electricity, a use most people are more familiar with.